gft-academy-pl/gcp-data-analysis-with-bigquery/06-cloud-functions.md

 In order to check if the function was invoked, click on the link https://console.cloud.google.com/functions, and then click on the _triggerDataflowFn_ function.
 You should see a peak on the chart.

 Click on following link https://console.cloud.google.com/dataflow to check if Dataflow job was triggered.
 You should see job in running status.
+Refresh page to monitor execution progress.

 Once completed, check if data for 2017 year is available in BigQuery (_trades_ table).
 You can repeat the same for file _trades_2018.csv_.